tjwjoe/slate/source/index.html.md

 }
 ```

-> where
-* businessProcessId is the id of the business process the status is sent for
+> where businessProcessId is the id of the business process the status is sent for,
-* status is a string describing the state of the business process
+status is a string describing the state of the business process,
-* signers is an array of objects containing information on each signer.
+signers is an array of objects containing information on each signer,
-  * signers.has_signed indicates if the signer has signed.
+signers.has_signed indicates if the signer has signed, and
-  * signers.sequence_number exists only if the signers are required to sign in a sequence for the business process.
+signers.sequence_number exists only if the signers are required to sign in a sequence for the business process.

 Attribute | Type | Description | Required/Optional